 Treatment Palynziq Dosage Duration

 Induction 2.5 mg once weekly 4 weeks

 Titration 2.5 mg twice weekly 1 week

 10 mg once weekly 1 week

 10 mg twice weekly 1 week

 10 mg four times per week 1 week

 10 mg once daily 1 week

-Maintenance 20 mg once daily 24 weeks
+Maintenance [†] 20 mg once daily 24 weeks

+40 mg once daily 16 weeks

-Maximum 40 mg once daily 16 weeks
+Maximum [‡] 60 mg once daily 16 weeks

-\ Additional time may be required prior to each dosage escalation based on patient tolerability.
-Individualize treatment to the lowest effective and tolerated dosage.
-Consider increasing to a maximum of 40 mg once daily in patients who have not achieved a response with 20 mg once daily continuous treatment for at least 24 weeks [see Clinical Studies (14)].
-Discontinue Palynziq treatment in patients who have not achieved a response after 16 weeks of continuous treatment with the maximum dosage of 40 mg once daily.
+Additional time may be required prior to each dosage escalation based on patient tolerability. † Individualize treatment to the lowest effective and tolerated dosage.
+Consider increasing to 40 mg once daily in patients who have not achieved a response with 20 mg once daily continuous treatment for at least 24 weeks.
+Consider increasing to a maximum of 60 mg once daily in patients who have not achieved a response with 40 mg once daily continuous treatment for at least 16 weeks [see Clinical Studies (14)].

+[‡] Discontinue Palynziq in patients who have not achieved an adequate response after 16 weeks of continuous treatment at the maximum dosage of 60 mg once daily.